dartlangfr/game-store-codelab/README.md

 1. Create a new Polymer application named `game_store_codelab` and explore it
     ![Project creation](/docs/img/project-creation.png)
-  - `pubspec.yaml` with its new dependency
+  - `pubspec.yaml` includes a new dependency

     ```YAML
     dependencies:
       polymer: any
     ```
+  - `build.dart` is runned after a file is saved, and displays Polymer warnings from the linter
   - `clickcounter.html` and `clickcounter.dart` to know how to build a custom element
   - `game_store_codelab.html` to know how Polymer is initialized and how a custom element is used

     ```HTML